Defconn4/cs499-final-project/README.md

     - Once this is done, please move to the next section entitled *Google Colab*!

 ### Google Colab
-- Included in this repository is a Google Colab notebook that enables you to actually train a small GPT-2 model and generate text!
+- Included in this repository is a Google Colab notebook (.ipynb file) that enables you to actually train a small GPT-2 model and generate text!
 If you navigate to the notebook, all cells have instructions on what do in each.
 Below I have made some special notes for cells that require extra attention more than just running them.

     - ***Cell 2:***
         - Please replace `GIT_USERNAME` and `GIT_TOKEN` with your Github username and your Github Personal Access Token, respectively.